 Education and children’s rights

 Under Article 38 of the Constitution of Nigeria, it is a requirement for all students in the public education system to receive instruction either in Christianity or Islam, though the Constitution states that institutions cannot subject students to instruction in a religion other than that inherited from their family.
-In practice, Christian education classes are not offered in many Northern states and Muslim education classes are not always provided in Southern states.

 The Constitution states: